Friend: A Religious and Literary Journal, Volume

 "The first installment of two hundred thousand* Russian Quakers** who are coming to this country, according to P. A. Deamens [Piotr Alexeitch Dementieff Demens (1850-1919) ], an ex-captain of the Russian Imperial guard, to form a permanent colony near Los Angeles, have left Ellis Island for the Pacific coast.
 They were seventy-two in number.
 The party arrived here on the Blucher.
 P. A. Deamens met them, and convinced the Ellis Island officials that they would make good colonists.
 Deamens is a Molokany*** and was banished from Russia.
 He came here and settled in Los Angeles.

 [* This very exaggerated 200,000 estimate appeared several times in the press, then shrank to 25,000 and 5,000.
 By 1910 about 3,000 Spiritual Christians of various faiths arrived in Los Angeles, mostly Pryguny.
-Molokane were in the minority at and most relocated to Northern California.
-Also
+A minority of Molokane mostly relocated to Northern California beginning in 1906.

 *** Demens certainly sympathized with his fellow countrymen but never joined the Molokan faith.
 Donskov (2005) reported he was a Tolstoyan.]